Vimal-79/Vimal-79/README.md

 ##👋 Hi there, I'm Vimal!

-#💻 Self-taught developer passionate about web development and building real-world applications.
+#💻 Self-taught developer passionate about web development and building real-world applications. <br>
 🚀 Actively learning full-stack development and participating in coding challenges to sharpen my skills.

 🛠️ Tech Stack